alexellis/docker-arm/OTG.md

 Now mount the second partition of the SD card and replace *raspberrypi* with *worker1* or *worker2* in `/etc/hosts` and `/etc/hostname`.

-*While you are at it you can also remove the login message with `rf -rf /etc/motd`, or replace it with your own message.*
+*While you are at it you can also remove the login message with `rm -rf /etc/motd`, or replace it with your own message.*

 #### Set a static IP address